Brussels Travel Guide

--The Manneken-Pis, thought to be the Eiffel Tower of Brussels, is a wonderful sight and one not to be missed when in the city.
+-Stop at the Manneken-Pis, a wonderfully irreverent sight and one not to be missed when in the city.

--See the beautiful pieces in the Royal Museums of Fine Arts; a must for any lover of fine art.
+-See the beautiful pieces in the Royal Museums of Fine Arts, necessary viewing for any lover of fine art.

 -Appreciate the early architecture of the ancient Hotel de Ville, a historic site with its foundations laid in 1402.

 What to do in Brussels